Hawxy/Auth0Net.DependencyInjection/README.md

  :white_check_mark: Extensions for `Microsoft.Extensions.DependencyInjection`.

- :white_check_mark: Automatic access token caching for the Management API and your own REST & Grpc services.
+ :white_check_mark: Automatic access token caching & renewal for the Management API and your own REST & Grpc services

- :white_check_mark: [HttpClientFactory](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests) integration for correct management of the underlying connections.
+ :white_check_mark: [HttpClientFactory](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests) integration for enhanced extensibility and correct management of the underlying HTTP connections.

- :white_check_mark: `IHttpClientBuilder` extensions to append access tokens to outgoing requests.
+ :white_check_mark: `IHttpClientBuilder` extensions, providing handlers to automatically append access tokens to outgoing requests.

  This library supports .NET Core 3.1 & .NET 5, and is suitable for use in a standalone .NET Generic Host application or ASP.NET Core.